Mayor of Davao City: Vice Mayor of Davao City

 The vice mayor is the second-highest official of Davao City.
 The vice mayor is elected via popular vote; although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
 This can result in the mayor and the vice mayor coming from different political parties.

 The vice mayor is the presiding officer of the Davao City Council, although he can only vote as the tiebreaker.
 When a mayor is removed from office or is unable to assume the position due to temporary incapacity (whether physical or legal), suspension, or an official leave of absence, the vice mayor serves as acting mayor until the elected mayor can return or until the next election.
+In the event the vice mayor's office is vacated, the highest-voted member of the Davao City Council, based on the preceding election results, assumes the post.

-Vice Mayor Sebastian Duterte assumed the role of Acting Mayor on June 30, 2025, which resulted in Councilor Rodrigo 'Rigo' Duterte II being designated as the Acting Vice Mayor of Davao City.
+The post has been held by Rodrigo "Rigo" Duterte II since June 30, 2025, initially in an acting capacity.
+He was formally elevated to the position on January 23, 2026.